Andrettin/Wyrmsun/readme.txt

 * Deities
 - Added the Frey major deity for the Germanics and the Norse.
 Frey grants +1 damage to archers, and the Barkskin ability to priests.
 - Added the Freyja minor deity for the Germanics and the Norse.
-Freyja grants +20 damage and the Regeneration ability to priests.
+Freyja grants +20 mana and the Regeneration ability to priests.

 * Factions
 - Founding the dwarven Shadowcharm Clan now requires having built a Temple, and having Loki as a worshipped deity.